the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 - A single definition can potentially work across multiple hypervisors (like VirtualBox, VMWare, libvirt)

 In combination these qualities support Vagrant's goals of lightweight, portable and reproducible environments.
-A project can maintain its development environment alongside the source code and every contributor can build and use the environment with minimal barriers.
+A project can maintain its development environment alongside the source code and every contributor can use the environment with minimal barriers.

 ### The Vagrant CLI